MonashUAS/canros/README.md

 ### Examples
-Send a message into the UAVCAN network once every seccond.
+Send a message into the UAVCAN network once every second.

 	#!/usr/bin/python